teafrogsf/teafrogsf.github.io/_pages/about.md

 **If you are also interested in these directions and would like to collaborate with me, please contact me immediately!**

-I am very passionate about communicating with people.
-If you would like to discuss our shared research interests, or if you are my student (in SI 100B, SI 100+, or other courses) and want to chat for advice (though I am just getting started on many things myself), feel free to reach out anytime.
-You can also <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet"> <script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript" async></script> <a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/yuhanteafrog/30min'});return false;"> book a time with me through Calendly.</a>

 ---

 I works on **how multi-agent systems connect with human society**.
 I am exploring the evolution of competition and cooperation in LLM-based multi-agent systems (with or without human-computer interactions), which closely ties to game theory.
 At the same time, I am deeply interested in aligning large-scale multi-agent systems with human society.
 This includes, but is not limited to, the intersection of *sociology, anthropology, economics, psychology, philosophy, and LLMs*.
 I believe it is crucial to study whether language models can genuinely take on roles within a real social context.